wing5wong/artisan-whs-static/source/_courses/MCA3.md

 type: Level 3 - Selected Students
 description: ""
 maori_title: "U.E.
 Approved"
-background: "This course will provide students with an extension course in advance of NCEA level 3, catering for students who work at a faster pace.
+body: "This course will provide students with an extension course in advance of NCEA level 3, catering for students who work at a faster pace.
 The teaching is pitched at Merit/Excellence level.
 It will suit students who are capable of working in excess of NCEA Level 3.
 (Note: This course can be taken instead of taking both MGC3 and MTA3)"
 year: "13"
 credits: "27"
 entry_requirements: "Students need to have taken the MCA2 course in Year 12."